Pratapj8/Pratapj8/README.md

 <h1 align="center">I'm Pratap</h1>
 <h3 align="center">An AI/ML Enthusiast</h3>

-- data Scientist with a strong academic background, skilled in LLMs, optimizing ML models, and solving real-world problems with ML:
+- I'm a Data Scientist with a strong academic background, skilled in LLMs, optimizing ML models, and solving real-world problems with ML:
 - 📫 How to reach me **pratap.jadhav0@gmail.com**

 <h3 align="left">Connect with me:</h3>